 Daphne Guinness was born in 1967 to brewery heir Jonathan Guinness and prominent French beauty icon Suzanne Lisney.
-The legendary UK designer is an heiress, socialite, muse and mother and has been a fashion stylist, film producer, designer and perfumer.
+The legendary UK designer is an heiress, socialite, muse, and mother and has been a fashion stylist, film producer, designer, and perfumer.
 Daphne Guinness is celebrated for her love of couture and extravagant personal style.

 33. Jonathan Jony Ive

 Sir Jonathan Ive was born in 1967 in London, England.
 The British designer studied art and Newcastle Polytechnic, paving his course to become a successful industrial designer and one of Apple Inc.’s most valued executives.
-Apple’s Chief Design Officer crafted many of our iMac computers, ensuring its power, speed and easy-to-use features due to his flawless attention to detail.
+Apple’s Chief Design Officer crafted many of our iMac computers, ensuring its power, speed, and easy-to-use features due to his flawless attention to detail.

 34. Kate Spade

 Known for her distinctive aesthetic, Kate Spade was celebrated for her modern, sleek, and vibrant, colorful designs.
 The fashion designer and businesswoman was born in 1962 in Kansas City, Missouri, and gained fame for her line of Kate Spade handbags in 1993.
 Her company expanded soon after, including several brand retail stores and her handbags showcased in many high-end boutiques.
 In 1996 the Council of Fashion Designers of America honored Kate’s timeless designs by selecting her for the “America’s New Fashion Talent in Accessories” award.
-Kate Spade New York is known over the world for their bold and stylish designer clothing, designer shoes, women fashion accessories and more.
+Kate Spade New York is known over the world for its bold and stylish designer clothing, designer shoes, women fashion accessories, and more.
 The iconic designer tragically passed on June 5, 2018, due to apparent suicide.

 35. Christian Audigier

 French entrepreneur and fashion designer, Christian Audigier, was born in France in 1958.
-Christian Audigier has designed the trucker hats, jeans, t-shirts, bags, jackets, shoes, perfumes, motorcycles, furniture and many other things for many of his brands such as Ed Hardy.
+Christian Audigier has designed the trucker hats, jeans, t-shirts, bags, jackets, shoes, perfumes, motorcycles, furniture, and many other things for many of his brands such as Ed Hardy.
 American Outfitters, Guess, and Von Dutch.
 An international sensation, Christian’s iconic designs are sold in more than three thousand stores around the world.